szaszak/blender_velvets/README.md

 Open Blender and go to: *File > User Preferences > Addons tab > Install from file > Choose velvet_goldmine.py.* The addon **::velvet_goldmine::** will show up in the list - enable it by clicking on the small box to the right.

-To import the set of suggested shortcuts (that also change some of the standard hotkeys), go to: *File > User Preferences > Input tab > Import Key Configuration > Choose velvet_shortcuts.py.* Use the 'vintage' version for Blender up to 2.69 and 'new_wave' version for Blender 2.7 onwards.
+To import the set of suggested shortcuts (that also change some of the standard hotkeys), go to: *File > User Preferences > Input tab > Import Key Configuration > Choose velvet_shortcuts.py*.
+If you're with Blender version 2.69 or below, use the 'vintage_velvet_shortcuts.py' version; for Blender 2.7 onwards, use 'velvet_shortcuts.py'.
 You're done: it will show up in the list and will already be your current shortcut set.

 #### Changes in the standard shortcuts (**velvet_shortcuts**)